Trade

 Peripheral hubs

-Peripheral commercial hubs have developed on the outskirts of the Metz Eurometropolis catchment area, connected to the various motorway routes, thanks to a proactive economic development policy (creation of commercial activity zones).
+Peripheral commercial centers have developed on the outskirts of the Metz Eurometropole catchment area, connected to the various motorway routes.

 ACTISUD